Skip to content

 After you submit your registration form, you will be notified via email within 10 business days of your acceptance.
 If your registration is accepted, you will have access to the training for 90 days.

-Stay tuned for two other upcoming training modules.
 One will focus on expanding your understanding and applications of trauma work, including how to structure your first six sessions with a client as well as working with the BETR (body, emotions, thoughts, relationships) model.
 The second will provide information and guidance to mental health care providers on how to care for themselves while supporting TExPs.
 Please join our mailing list if you would like to be notified when these modules become available.

 Training details

-This course will help mental health service providers to better understand the experiences of TExPs. including their unique work environments and military culture.
+This course will help mental health service providers to better understand the experiences of TExPs including their unique work environments and military culture.
 Upon completion of this course, service providers will be better equipped to assist TExPs who may not understand the potential impacts of their service on their mental health and well-being.
 The participant will also learn about culturally specific clinical approaches to support the complex mental health needs of those who serve.

 • Lesson 1: Stoicism